2bttns/2bttns/packages/cli/README.md

 ## Migrate the specified database using the -d flag
 $ 2bttns-cli db migrate -d <database-url>

-## If you've set the db.url config value, you can omit the -d flag
-$ 2bttns-cli db migrate

 # Create example seed data (Games, Tags, GameObjects, and an example App Secret) in your database
 ## Seed the specified database using the -d flag
 $ 2bttns-cli db seed -d <database-url>

-## If you've set the db.url config value, you can omit the -d flag
+## If you have set the db.url config value, you can omit the -d flag
+$ 2bttns-cli db migrate
 $ 2bttns-cli db seed
 ```